mkiol/Jupii/README.md

 # Jupii
 The UPnP/DLNA client for Sailfish OS.
-It allows to stream files from mobile to UPnP/DLNA devices.
+It allows to stream content files from the mobile to UPnP/DLNA devices.

 ## Features
 Following features are currently supported:
 - Discovery of UPnP devices in a local network
 - Remote control (Play, Pause, Next, Prev, Seek, Volume up/down)
-- Streaming of content (Music, Video, Images) from mobile to UPnP devices
+- Streaming of content (Music, Video, Images) from the mobile to UPnP devices

+## Role in UPnP architecture
+Jupii is a client of AVTransport and RenderingControl services.
+It connects to devices that implement MediaRenderer role.
+In order to share content from the mobile, Jupii starts local HTTP streaming server.

 ## Third-party components
 Jupii relies on following third-party open source components: